kwbonds/crudeoil_products/Readme.md

 Kevin Bonds
 30 November, 2019

-In order to illustrate data modeling techniques, and also experiment and learn, the following data analysis will be carried out and discussed.
-This blog will be an iterative process--meaning it may be incomplete to the viewer at any given time.
-Nonetheless, it will be public in it's unfinished state for the purpose of feedback and discussion.
+In order to experiment with data modeling techniques, as well as demonstrate techniques for applying them, the following analysis will be carried out and discussed.
+This will be an iterative process--meaning it may be incomplete to the viewer at any given time.
+Nonetheless, in it's unfinished state, I'll present it here for the purpose of feedback and discussion.
 All code for this analysis can be found at: <https://github.com/kwbonds/crudeoil_products>.
 Please Feel free to clone/fork.
-And please comment to me at <kevin.w.bonds@gmail.com> with any helpful suggestions or feedback.
-I greatly incourage it.
+And please comment to me at <Kevin.w.bonds@gmail.com> with any helpful suggestions or feedback.
+I greatly encourage it.

 I'll attempt to show some basic data ingestion, data preparation, visualization, and predictive modeling techniques in the process.
-I will use the *R* programming language with R Markdown for this document.
+I will use the *R* programming language, along with *R Markdown*, for this document.

-The first thing to do, is to load the needed libraries.
-I like to keep these collected at the top of any analysis, rather that scattered throughout, for future reference.
+The first thing to do, is to load the needed libraries (I like to keep these collected at the top of any analysis, rather that scattered throughout, for future reference).
 A quick thank you to all the package developers for the following packages.

 ``` r
 library(tidyverse)